dandrejvv/vibe-landing-page/README.md

-# Vibe Landing Page (React)
+# Vibe Landing Page

-This repository contains a React-based landing page prototype called **Vibe Landing Page**.
-It's intentionally small and focused so you can evaluate how the design and structure translate to other frameworks (Vue, Svelte, Solid, Angular, plain HTML, etc.).
+This repository contains a small, focused landing page prototype with two implementations:

+- `react/` — a Vite + React implementation that demonstrates component structure and (optional) shader components.
+- `vanilla-js/` — a pure HTML/CSS/JavaScript implementation that reproduces the visuals without a build step.

+Both implementations aim to showcase shader-like visuals, animated floating elements, and a responsive hero section so you can evaluate, port, or reuse the design.

+---

 ## Overview

-- Framework: React (Vite)
-- Purpose: Showcase a polished landing page with shaders, animated floating elements, and a responsive hero section.
+- Purpose: Showcase a polished landing page with shader-inspired visuals, animated floating elements, and a responsive hero section.
-- Goal: Provide a clear, simple codebase that can be used as a reference for porting to other front-end frameworks.
+- Goal: Provide small, readable reference implementations (React + Vanilla JS) that are easy to port or adapt.

+---

-## Quick Start
+## Quick start

-Requirements:
+These instructions show how to run either implementation.
+Use the one that matches your needs.

+### Prerequisites (only for the React version and optional tooling)

 - Node.js 16+ (or current LTS)
 - npm or yarn

-Install and run locally:
+### React (development with Vite)

 ```bash
 # from repository root